dymajo/waka/README.md

 - `node localserver.js` to run just the client!
 - Change the endpoint in local.js to `https://transit.dymajo.com/a` to use the live data.
 There's an exception for localhost:8009.
 - Go to `http://localhost:8009`
+- Disable the Service Worker in devtools if you want to see your changes.

 ## Server Development